rmolinari/thesis_1999/1999_thesis.typ

     As #lemmaRef(<lemma2.25>).
 ]

-We can now prove that the delayed permitting worked.
+We can now prove that the delayed permitting works.

 #lemma[
     $A leqt G$.
     <lemma3.27>
 ]
 #proof[
-    \
     Let $y in omega$.
 As the construction always picks levers to be larger than the current stage, if $y$ has not been chosen as a lever by #stg($y$) it never will be and $y in.not A$.
 Otherwise, suppose that $y$ is chosen at #stg($s_0$) to be a lever for cycle~$chi = (j,k)$ of #stalpha.